 Kim Coon, Social Media Reporter, joined the Motor Racing Network in 2015.
 She reports from pit road during the network’s Monster Energy NASCAR Cup Series qualifying shows, and interacts with fans via social media and on the air during MRN’s race coverage.
 Coon, a Florida native, spent four seasons (2011-2014) as Miss Sprint Cup.
 She appeared at more events than any other Miss Sprint Cup in the history of the program.
 Coon helped activate the series sponsor’s strategic plan through social media, broadcast channels and trackside events.
 Her background includes marketing and public relations experience with Charlotte, N.C.-based agencies in the years preceding her stint with Sprint.

 Kyle Rickey, Turn/Booth Announcer, came to the Motor Racing Network in the Fall of 2002 after spending many years as the track announcer at Thompson Speedway and Stafford Speedway in his home state of Connecticut.
 In October of 2007, Kyle left his nine-year position as Media Coordinator for the Killingly Public School District in Killingly, CT to become a full-time Producer with MRN.
-He is now responsible for voicing everything from “Podtrax” to “NASCAR Today” to commercial spots.
-His most memorable broadcast with the network was the 2007 Pepsi 400 in Daytona; so far.
+He is now responsible for voicing everything from “NASCAR Today” to commercial spots.
+He also co-hosts “NASCAR Coast to Coast” – a weekly video show at MRN.com that spotlights NASCAR touring and regional racing across the country.

 Woody Cain is a Pit Reporter/Turn Announcer and “NASCAR Today” Host at the Motor Racing Network.
 After starting his career as a general assignment reporter with the Daily Independent in Kannapolis, N.C, Woody later served as News and Sports Director at N.C. radio stations WABZ-FM in Albemarle and WEGO-AM in Concord.
 He was the lead announcer for 15 years on Time Warner Cable’s regional televised races which included Late Model and Legends events.
 Woody was an associate producer at Street & Smith’s Productions, which later became NASCAR Images, and in 2000, he was named editor of The Charlotte Observer’s University City Magazine.
 While there, he also wrote or co-authored three books on NASCAR drivers.
 More recently, Woody was news anchor at WBT-AM in Charlotte, before joining MRN in March 2008.
 In addition to his new assignment as host of “NASCAR Today,” Woody will continue to produce daily podcasts for the network’s website and serve as a pit and garage reporter on a select number of MRN race broadcasts.
 Woody also co-hosts “MRN Motorsports Monday” at MRN.com along with championship NASCAR spotter Joey Meier.